h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

 ## Thoughts

-I have written about [[notes.daily.2022-10-24.vn-stock-market-research]].
-From that research, I learned that there is no free API data feed for hobbyist to play with the historical data of Vietnam stock market.
-So I intend to crawl historical data from [investing.com](https://www.investing.com/) then import to Google Sheets.
+From the article of [[notes.daily.2022-10-24.vn-stock-market-research]], I learned that there is no free API data feed for hobbyist to play with the end-of-day historical price data of Vietnam' securities.
+So I intend to crawl data from [investing.com](https://www.investing.com/) then import into Google Sheets.

 - Use [investiny](https://github.com/alvarobartt/investiny) python package to crawl data
 - Read tutorials